MahbubAlam231/vim-for-latex/README.md

 - There are some lines (after the 530th line) inside `.vimrc` file as well that contains `~/.vim`, make similar changes there as well and
 - `folding.vim` _might make your vim slower, you might not want to add this file to your system._

+## Learning the mappings

 Read `.vimrc`, `TeXKeyBindings.vim`, `NumbersPeacefully.vim`, `UnmapKeyBindings.vim`, `GeneralAbbreviations.vim`, `MathAbbreviations.vim` and `tex.snippets` to learn about the mappings.
+`NumbersPeacefully.vim` and `UnmapKeyBindings.vim` are there to disable certain parts of `TeXKeyBindings.vim`.

 The mappings are designed to be easy to remember, just like vim commands.
+As you go over the mappings I hope you will find these are time-saving and easy-to-perform mappings.

+These mappings simplify writing not only `.tex` files, but also many other types of files as well.

 For basic vim tips you can watch the following videos-
 - [Vim Navigation Commands](https://www.youtube.com/watch?v=Qem8cpbJeYc&list=PLbG6BEIoK7v3L1mEewGrVnTV7arJDOWGj&index=7&t=0s)